wyatt8740/misc-c-tools/README.md

   * Handy for some simple cases, like while preparing text for conversion into an e-book.

+* `wineify.c`:
+  * This one is highly specific and probably not well suited for any task.
+    It tries to guess what that is being passed to it is a command-line flag and what isn't; if it doesn't think something's a command-line flag it assumes it is a filename and runs it through `winepath -w`, printing a null-terminated result (suitable for GNU xargs' `xargs -0`).
+    This exists solely to wrap around Photoshop in wine so that I can pass it unix file names/paths and have them open properly.
+If something is probably not a filename, it gets passed through unchanged with a null terminator on the end.
+This also uses `popen()`, so it's pretty much as insecure as the `system()` call is.
+Don't use this unless you really understand what it is doing.

 Others tools are inspired by GNU-only, BSD-only, and other system-specific programs or command options which I have found useful and wish to be able to replicate in scripts on a wider array of Unix-like machines.